(Tour account in english only)

-REBEL VIDEO visited the USA, Canada, and Europe in 2018.
-It was a book launch event with film screenings and discussion supported by Pro Helvetia, the Arts Council of Switzerland.
-The aim of the tour was to stimulate discussion about the video movement of the 70s and 80s and its relevance for film/video activism today.
+REBEL VIDEO visited the USA, Canada, and Europe in 2018 with stops in San Francisco, Chicago, Montreal, New York, London, and Genoa before returning to Zurich.
+It was a book launch event with film screenings supported by Pro Helvetia, the Arts Council of Switzerland.
+The aim of the tour was to stimulate discussion about the video movements of the 1970s and 80s and their relevance for film/video activism today.
 People followed my journey through a newsletter and on Facebook.
-The final presentation of of Rebel Video will be in Zurich on May 25.
-I am happy to see you there!
+Wishing you fruitful encounters with the exciting history of the video movements!

 Tour Diary – Letters to my friends